guinaspas/MASoiC/README.md

 Integrate interfaces of different types, which allows for adaptability of behavior.

-Interfaces allow various modes of information transport (files, messages, memory to memory)
+Interfaces allow various modes of information transport (files, messages, memory)

 Ease of use of the system was enabled through a combination of developments with: Python 3, Java, Jade, MQL5 and AutoIT v3.